#lifelessons, #spiritual, Innerwork

 The community we build on acceptance of being authentically you, doing our best to level up in our lives by being better and doing better, while seeking joy in our lives every day, even the crap days, is exactly what we wanted to create.

 This gave us strength to be brave enough and support each other while spilling our guts, our dreams, our fears and our feelings out on to the pages of our books.
-We keep our Facebook posts and blogs positive because we know that the world is bursting with stories of the opposite.
-We are fully aware of the energy we send out into the world with our words.
-This makes us hold each other to not higher standards necessarily but to the standard of joyfulness, to do our best to be the light in the dark.
+We try to keep our blogs positive because we know that the world is bursting with stories of the opposite.
+While being authentic and honest that life isn’t always joyful but how I choose to handle myself during those times it is what matters most.

 This is the magical stuff of life.
-Starting out in the deep forest of the Boundary Waters Canoe Area, two hippie chicks just looking for enlightenment one portage at a time, has led us to situations in our lives we would have never even imagined.
-I believe we will succeed, it may not look like what we think, but I know that no matter what… it’s going to be fabulous, because we will make is so!
+Starting out in the deep forest of the Boundary Waters Canoe Area.
+“Two hippie chicks just looking for enlightenment one portage at a time.” has led us to situations in our lives we would have never even imagined.

 Sending you love, luck and most of all JOY!